 …all over Croatia…

-The bi-annual Restaurant Week (Restoran Tjedna) returns this month, actually taking place over a week and a bit from 21st to 30th March 2025.
+The bi-annual Restaurant Week (Restoran Tjedna) returns this month, actually taking place over a week and a bit at the end of March.
 Restaurants all over Croatia will present a special menu, with dishes priced at €20/22 for lunch and €20-24 for dinner.

 …in Dubrovnik…